SiliconLabs/bluetooth_mesh_stack_features/provisioning/embedded_provisioner/README.md

   <img src="images/add_config_client_model.png">

-  - Increase the field values meant to store the data for Provisioned Devices (0 by default)
+  - Increase the field values meant to store the data for Provisioned Devices (0 by default) at Bluetooth Mesh > Bluetooth Mesh Stack as per your needs
     - Maximum number of provisioned devices allowed
     - Maximum number of Application Keys allowed for each Provisioned Device
     - Maximum number of Network Keys allowed for each Provisioned Device